andrianzubko/sfw-paginator/README.md

 # SFW Paginator

-This class intended for organization of paginal navigation on some data.
-Basically intended for construction of paginal navigation panels on web sites.
+This class intended for organization of page-by-page navigation on some data.
+Basically intended for construction of page-by-page navigation panels on websites.

 ## Installation